ggallohernandez/gopapi-local/README.md

 ## Gopapi Local

+:warning: This is a work in progress. :warning:

 Gopapi is a demo project to show skills in PHP (without a framework), NGINX, Docker, SmallStep, and React.

 Gopapi Local is a local development environment for Gopapi.
 It is a Docker Compose project that runs an NGIX server that proxies the Gopapi API and frontend.